botaoxiongyong/pyIRM/README.md

+# pyIRM
-# this is for rock magnetic irm acquisition curves decompose
+this is for rock magnetic irm acquisition curves decompose

 it is writing in python3,

 with interface writing in pyQt5